John H. Manning: Early career

-Following his first graduation in 1909, Manning taught at the schools in Durham and Oxford, North Carolina, before becoming a football coach at Stetson University in De Land, Florida in summer of 1911.
+Following his first graduation in 1909, Manning taught at the schools in Durham and Oxford, North Carolina, before becoming a football coach at Stetson University in DeLand, Florida in summer of 1912.
 He enlisted the North Carolina National Guard as private and was assigned to the 2nd Regiment of Infantry.
 Manning was admissed to the bar in 1913 and then practiced law in Selma, Kinston, and Raleigh.

 Manning quickly reached the rank of first lieutenant and served on the Mexican Border during Pancho Villa Expedition, when his unit was called into Federal service in summer of 1916.
 Upon the United States' entry into World War I in April 1917, Manning's unit was redesignated 119th Infantry Regiment in September 1917 and he was promoted to captain.
 He served as regimental adjutant under Colonel John Van Bokkelen Metts at Camp Sevier, South Carolina and embarked with his regiment for France as the part of 30th Infantry Division in May 1918.

 He took part as Regimental Operations and Intelligence officer during Second Battle of the Somme and Battle of the Lys and the Escaut between August and November 1918 and finished the war as major commanding 3rd Battalion of his regiment.
 Manning was later transferred to the Headquarters of American Expeditionary Forces in Paris, France and served as a Liaison Officer to lead then-Under Secretary of the Navy, Franklin D. Roosevelt and his wife Eleanor, during three days of the battlefields in France and Belgium.

 Manning returned to the United States and honorably discharged from Federal service in August 1919, retaining his commission in the North Carolina National Guard.

 Interwar period and World War II

-Manning returned to his law practice following his return stateside and also served as a trustee of University of North Carolina at Chapel Hill between 1921 - 1931.
+Manning returned to his law practice following his return stateside and also served as a trustee of University of North Carolina at Chapel Hill between 1921 and 1931.
 He was appointed an Assistant United States Attorney in 1934 and remained in this capacity until 1946.
 Manning was meanwhile promoted to lieutenant colonel in the North Carolina National Guard and became the executive officer of the 1st Regiment of Infantry (federally recognized as 120th Infantry Regiment).

 Following his promotion to Colonel in 1937, Manning was placed in command of that unit.
 When the regiment was inducted into Federal service at Raleigh in mid-September 1940, Manning remained in command and led the regiment during the periods of intensive training until October 1942.
 He was then replaced by regular army officer and later served on the staff of Fort Hayes in Columbus, Ohio.

 Manning was later ordered to the North Africa as commanding officer of Replacement Depot and later served in the same capacity in Italy.
 He also held additional duty as Senior member on an Army Reclassification Board, which was charged with finding some place for officers who had been relieved of their commands for failing to perform their assignments as required.
 For his service during the War, Manning was decorated with Legion of Merit.